CBD Oil

 Health Precautions

 Of note, many product statements have not been evaluated by the Food and Drug Administration.
 Grown hemp products are not intended to diagnose, treat, cure, or prevent any disease.
-Also, sale to persons under the age of 18 years is void where prohibited by law.
+Additionally, sales to individuals under the age of 18 are void where prohibited by law.
 Pregnant or nursing patients need to consult with a physician before using hemp-derived CBD oil.
 Doctor advice should be sought by persons who have a medical condition or use prescription drugs.
-All medication orders and serving sizes (i.e., mg of CBD) should be subject to the terms conditions printed on their specific packaging labels.
+All medication orders and serving sizes (i.e., mg of CBD) should be subject to the terms and conditions printed on their specific packaging labels.
 Interested in learning more about CBD oil and where to buy CBD in Florida and states around the country?
-Take a peek at our pocketbook guide to find the right cannabis doctor and get CBD.
+Please take a peek at our pocketbook guide to find the right cannabis doctor and get CBD.

-For more information, see these related pages "Medical Marijuana Qualifying Conditions" and “Exploring Cannabis for Pain Relief”.
-Another useful article, written by Jessica Smith, can be found here: 9 Benefits of CBD Oil for Your Wellness Routine.
-Visit our medical marijuana FAQ page to separate the facts from the myths.
+For more information, see these related pages: "Medical Marijuana Qualifying Conditions" and "Exploring Cannabis for Pain Relief".
+Here's another helpful article, written by Jessica Smith: 9 Benefits of CBD Oil for Your Wellness Routine.
+Visit our medical marijuana frequently asked questions page to separate fact from fiction.
 Call us at (786) 953-6838 to schedule an appointment and get your marijuana card today!

 For even more info: